stevedatadog/katacoda-scenarios/datadog-201/0-instrument-app/instrument_storedog.md

 ![Exploring RUM data](./assets/rum_explorer.png)

-Keep in mind that you are generating RUM metrics as you interact with Storedog, such as navigation events, click events, resource load times, and more.
-The more you interact with Storedog, the more RUM metrics you will generate!
+Keep in mind that you are generating RUM events as you interact with Storedog, such as navigation events, click events, resource load times, and more.
+The more you interact with Storedog, the more RUM events you will generate!

 Click the **Continue** button to automatically generate traffic to Storedog to create a good volume of non-RUM metrics.